brucou/slim/README.md

 ```

 # Final note
 After using and working with state machine for the past four years, I believe I am reaching a satisfying API and process.
 The idea is really to avoid unnecessary complexity.
-I am however interested in hearing your comment, and suggestions together with use cases that you believe are not satisfactorily addressed -> post an issue in the project directory.
+I am however interested in hearing your comments, and suggestions together with use cases that you believe are not satisfactorily addressed -> post an issue in the project directory.